rafa-ribeiro/rafaelribeiro.dev_content/en/about/index.md

 <br/>

-I hope everyone will be ok, my name is Rafael, and here I'm like an attempt to make and (which I consider more difficult) to maintain a personal blog.
+I hope everyone is staying safe and doing well, my name is Rafael, and here I'm like an attempt to make and (which I consider more difficult) to maintain a personal blog.
 In 2022 I will complete 10 years as a software developer, so my idea is to use this space to share some stuff that I had an opportunity to learn in this period, studying a lot and working with incredible people.